 Shakes put his arms up through the hatch hole, found a place to grab that was not still warm from welding, lifted his foot to some protruding knob of steel in the sail of the Gnat, and stepped up into the Prospect.
 Gregory pushed the ship intercom button and told Hemi they had Shakes aboard.

 “Right.
 Now the hard part,” said Hemi over the intercom.
-He got on the ship PA, and asked everyone to meet him down at the hatch to the Gnat.
+He got on the ship PA and asked everyone to meet him down at the hatch to the Gnat.

-“So basically we are going to suck the life out of the Gnat to keep the Prospect going,” Hemi told them when they were all assembled and standing crammed in on both sides of the open hatch to the Gnat below.
+“So, basically, we are going to suck the life out of the Gnat to keep the Prospect going,” Hemi told them when they were all assembled, standing crammed in on both sides of the open hatch to the Gnat below.

 Shakes squirmed.

-Hemi continued, “I am going to set up some heavy jumpers between the Gnat’s battery banks and the battery rooms of the Prospect, where we are standing right now.
-That should be pretty straightforward, and give us access to the Gnat’s remaining battery power—though that will not be much, in terms of the Prospect’s power consumption.
+“I am going to set up some heavy jumpers between the Gnat’s battery banks and the battery rooms of the Prospect, where we are standing right now,” Hemi continued.
+“That should be pretty straightforward, and give us access to the Gnat’s remaining battery power—though that will not be much, in terms of the Prospect’s power consumption.

 “Chips, I need you to do the harder part and figure out how to get the fuel that is left in the Gnat up into the Prospect’s engines.
-I am not sure if it would be better to try to pump it into the Prospect’s fuel tanks, or run it straight from the Gnat’s fuel tanks to the Prospect’s diesels.”
+I am not sure if it would be better to try to pump it into the Prospect’s fuel tanks or run it straight from the Gnat’s fuel tanks to the Prospect’s diesels.”

 “Be fuckin’ easier to just run a long hose up to the fuckin’ Prospect’s fuckin’ fuel pumps.
 Won’t require fuckin’ around with the trim as much,” put in Chips.